 It is important to record things in an abbreviated form when possible in a way that you best understand.
 This is generally the way we quite often think and so will integrate better in your memory.
 Keep in mind, the only person that has to remember this stuff is you, so again customize it to your hearts content.
 The only other provision is that you can interpret it well enough on an examination paper so the examiner can make sense of it.

-Diagrams of refrigeration systems, pulp and paper processes, triethelene dehydration systems, Fractionation systems etc., believe or not, can also be recorded on an audio device.
-Describe them to yourself in a way that you can best picture them in your mind.
-Describe it as you may see it in a book or how you have re-drawn it in a modified form that make better sense of it, mentioning every detail.
+Diagrams, believe or not can also be recorded on tape.
+Describe them to yourself in a way that you can best picture them in your mind, mentioning every detail.
 Visualization techniques play a big role here and greatly simplify the learning process.
 One technique is to start from the middle of the diagram and work your way out in a circular pattern.
 If it is a process flow diagram go in the direction of the process flow, dealing with the most significant flow as a means of direction and mentioning the less significant flow off shoots as you travel through the explanation of the flow diagram.
-Now if the diagram has systems within systems, you may want to indicate in the recorded message that a particular flow goes off to a different part of the process and you will describe in more detail after concluding the explanation of the major flow first.
+Now if the diagram has systems within systems, you may want to indicate in the tape recorded message that a particular flow goes off to a different part of the process and you will describe in more detail after concluding the explanation of the major flow first.
 In essence, its what ever works best for you and how you know you will remember it best in terms of your understanding.
 Everyone learns and remembers differently.
-We all have commonalities in learning.
-Its the personal differences that make it necessary for us to create this learning experience our own.
+We all have commonalties in learning.
+Its the personal differences that make it necessary for us to make this learning experience our own.
 This will bring you success on any level in the learning continuum.
 Again, make it your own.